adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | And less the austere saint than the fond sinner:
 | Loves scanty ruins, garlanded with years,
 | Better than lofty palaces entire:
-| To her I dedicate this spoiled sheaf
+| To her I dedicate this spoiléd sheaf
 | Of rime that scarcely came to harvesting.

 | There is a window here in Magdalen